-Important: If you receive services outside of the benefit described, an additional cost share may apply.
-Complete that are a second for a second What you must pay when you get these services Services that are covered for you In-network: Out-of-network: Nutrition education \$0 for these services.
-General nutrition education includes up to 6 classes or counseling sessions.
+Important: If you receive services outside of the benefit described, an additional cost share may apply ional cost share may apply.
+What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): Nutrition education \$0 for these services.
+Not covered General nutrition education includes up to 6 classes or counseling sessions.
 These may occur in-home or in an outpatient setting and are provided by a Registered Dietician.
 For people with diabetes, renal (kidney) disease or after a kidney transplant, see "Medical Nutrition Therapy."
 Obesity screening and therapy to promote sustained weight loss If you have a body mass index of 30 or more, we cover intensive counseling to help you lose weight.
 This counseling is covered if you get it in a primary care setting, where it can be coordinated with your comprehensive prevention plan.
 Talk to your primary care doctor or practitioner to find out more.
 There is no copayment for preventive obesity screening and therapy.
-40% for preventive obesity screening and therapy.
+30% for preventive obesity screening and therapy.
+Deductible does apply.
 Opioid treatment program services Members of our plan with opioid use disorder (OUD) can receive coverage of services to treat OUD through an Opioid Treatment Program (OTP) which includes the following services: U.S. Food and Drug Administration (FDA)-approved opioid agonist and antagonist medication-assisted treatment (MAT) medications.
 Dispensing and administration of MAT medications (if applicable) Substance use counseling Individual and group therapy \$20 for Medicare-covered opioid treatment services.
-40% for Medicare-covered opioid treatment services.
+30% for Medicare-covered opioid treatment services.
+Deductible does apply.

 Important: If you receive services outside of the benefit described, an additional cost share may apply.
-Samilars that are some I for the What you must pay when you get these services Services that are covered for you In-network: Out-of-network: Opioid treatment program services (continued) Toxicology testing Intake activities Periodic assessments Please see "Virtual care" in this medical benefits chart for information on what virtual opioid treatment services are covered.
-Outpatient diagnostic tests and therapeutic services and supplies Covered services include, but are not limited to: • X-rays • Surgical supplies, such as dressings • Splints, casts and other devices used to reduce fractures and dislocations • Laboratory tests • Pathology • Radiation (radium and isotope) therapy including technician materials and supplies.
+What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): Opioid treatment program services (continued) Toxicology testing Intake activities Periodic assessments Please see "Virtual care" in this medical benefits chart for information on what virtual opioid treatment services are covered.
+Outpatient diagnostic tests and therapeutic services and supplies Covered services include, but are not limited to: X-rays Surgical supplies, such as dressings Splints, casts, and other devices used to reduce fractures and dislocations Laboratory tests Pathology Radiation (radium and isotope) therapy including technician materials and supplies.
 A daily specialist copay/coinsurance will also apply for radiation therapy management.
 Other radiation copay/coinsurance may apply.
-X-rays \$20 per day, per provider, for Medicare- covered x-ray services.
-Diagnostic radiology \$270 per day, per provider, for Medicare- covered diagnostic radiology services.
+Other outpatient diagnostic tests (for example; allergy testing, genetic testing, sleep studies) Diagnostic radiology services (for example; MRI, CT) Blood - including storage and administration.
+Coverage of whole blood and packed red cells (as well as other components of blood).
+X-rays \$35 per day, per provider, for Medicare-covered x-ray services.
+Diagnostic radiology \$125 per day, per provider, for Medicare-covered diagnostic radiology services.
 Medical supplies \$0 for Medicare-covered surgical supplies, splints, casts and other devices.
-Radiation therapy \$40 per day, per provider, for Medicare- covered, radiation therapy services.
-X-rays 40% per day, per provider, for Medicare- covered x-ray services.
-Diagnostic radiology 40% per day, per provider, for Medicare- covered diagnostic radiology services.
+Radiation therapy \$20 per day, per provider, for Medicare-covered, radiation therapy services.
+X-rays 30% per day, per provider, for Medicare- covered x-ray services.
+Diagnostic radiology 30% per day, per provider, for Medicare- covered diagnostic radiology services.
 Medical supplies \$0 for Medicare-covered surgical supplies, splints, casts and other devices.
-Radiation therapy 40% per day, per provider, for Medicare- covered, radiation therapy services.
+Radiation therapy 30% per day, per provider, for Medicare- covered, radiation therapy services.